nixworks/public/news/2010/05/21/index.md

 _Context: Guwahati, India, Kaziranga National Park_

 ### [Prosecutors of the Special Court for Sierra Leone request United Nations judges to force supermodel Naomi Campbell to testify over allegations that she received a blood diamond from the former President of Liberia Charles Taylor. ](/news/2010/05/21/prosecutors-of-the-special-court-for-sierra-leone-request-united-nations-judges-to-force-supermodel-naomi-campbell-to-testify-over-allegatio.md)
-_Context: Charles Taylor, Naomi Campbell, President of Liberia, Special Court for Sierra Leone, United Nations, blood diamond_
+_Context: Charles Taylor, Naomi Campbell, President, Special Court for Sierra Leone, United Nations, blood diamond_

 ### [Taliban and Afghan government representatives meet for unofficial talks in the Maldives. ](/news/2010/05/21/taliban-and-afghan-government-representatives-meet-for-unofficial-talks-in-the-maldives.md)
 Taliban and government representatives meet for unofficial talks on continuing conflict.